Nexis-Network/homepage/content/docs/guides/stepzen.md

 }
 ```

 In GraphQL, the result has the same shape as the query (or other operation) you used to retrieve it.
 The GraphQL API will only retrieve the fields from the database that are present in the query.
-The query sent to the Exzo Network database has the following shape:
+The query sent to the Nexis Network database has the following shape:

 ```sql
 SELECT name, email FROM public.customer